 Saturdays 10:00am – 11:45am Lecturer Russell Grigg

 Beginning with the single session of his seminar on The Names of the Father, we will track the developments in Lacan’s changing views about the symbolic, the imaginary and the real in his later work.
 We will examine Lacan’s commentary on the Oedipus complex in Seminar 5, the move beyond the Oedipus complex in Seminar 17 and the emergence of the theory of the père-version, the perverse father-version, and then in the final Lacan the link with the function of naming.

 Seminar II: Clinical Issues in Psychoanalysis

 Saturdays 12:15pm – 2:00pm Convenor Russell Grigg

-Psychoanalysts of the Lacan Circle will lead seminars on topics of current interest to psychoanalysis and of particular interest to them: Jonathan Redmond on ordinary psychosis in the clinical setting; David Ferraro on guilt and shame, addiction, and perversion and anxiety; Russell Grigg on melancholia; and Kate Briggs will also take two seminars on contemporary clinical issues.
+Psychoanalysts of the Lacan Circle will lead seminars on topics of current interest to psychoanalysis and of particular interest to them: Jonathan Redmond on ordinary psychosis in the clinical setting; David Ferraro on guilt and shame, addiction, and perversion and anxiety; Russell Grigg on melancholia; and Kate Briggs on interpretation and the act.

 Seminars I and II are complimentary, but can be taken independently.

-Russell Grigg PhD has been a significant presence in the Lacanian orientation in English since the 1980s.
-He is a founding member of the Ecole de la Cause Freudienne, the New Lacanian School, the World Association of Psychoanalysis and president of The Lacan Circle of Australia.
-He is the esteemed translator of Lacan’s Seminars; The Psychoses (Norton, 1993), The Formations of the Unconscious (Polity, 2017), and The Other Side of Psychoanalysis (Norton 2007), and he assisted in the translation of the first complete edition of Lacan’s Ecrits.
+Russell has been a significant presence in the Lacanian orientation in English since the 1980s.
+He is a founding member of the École de la Cause freudienne, the New Lacanian School and the World Association of Psychoanalysis, and is president of The Lacan Circle of Australia.
+He is the esteemed translator of Lacan’s Seminars; The Psychoses (Norton, 1993), The Formations of the Unconscious (Polity, 2017), and The Other Side of Psychoanalysis (Norton 2007), and he assisted in the translation of the first complete edition of Lacan’s Écrits.

-Kate Briggs PhD is a psychoanalyst, member and Vice President of the Lacan Circle of Australia, and a clinical member and Chair of the Professional Standards Committee PACFA.
+Kate is a psychoanalyst, a member and Vice President of the Lacan Circle of Australia, and a clinical member and Chair of the Professional Standards Committee PACFA.
 She has published on sublimation and symptom formation and contributed to Notes on the Child: A collection of Essays on Contemporary Lacanian Child and Adolescent Clinical Practice.
 Her essays on contemporary art have appeared in catalogues and books such as Radical Revisionism: An Anthology of Writings on Australian Art.
 Kate practices in Melbourne and Somers, VIC.